 Giant leaf plant (right)

-At the foot of the mountain we passed a large and noisy rooster farm.
-Each rooster was tethered to its own ‘hut’, a fairly well organised farm.
+At the base of the mountain, we encountered a sizable and boisterous rooster farm.
+Each rooster was tethered to its own “hut,” creating a relatively well-organized farm setting.